MosesSupposes/Purescript-By-Example/text/chapter6.md

  ## Exercises

  1. (Easy) Use PSCi to test the hash functions for each of the defined instances. _Note_: There is no provided unit test for this exercise.
- 1. (Medium) Write a function `arrayHasDuplicates` which tests if an array has any duplicate elements.
-Use hash-equality from the `hashEqual` function as an approximation to value equality.
-Remember to check for value equality using `==` if a duplicate pair is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
+ 1. (Medium) Write a function `arrayHasDuplicates` which tests if an array has any duplicate elements based on both hash and value equality.
+First check for hash equality with the `hashEqual` function, then check for value equality with `==` if a duplicate pair of hashes is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
  1. (Medium) Write a `Hashable` instance for the following newtype which satisfies the type class law:

      ```haskell